-The article will talk in detail about Dengue fever and IAS aspirants should read the details carefully so as to score well in UPSC Prelims.
+The article will talk in detail about Dengue fever and IAS aspirants should read the details carefully to score well in UPSC Prelims.

 To complement your preparation for the upcoming exam, check the following links: